 Prior to joining First 5 Association, Heather spent 16 years with Seneca Family of Agencies, a statewide nonprofit.
 She has a master’s degree in special education.

-Sarah Mathew is the director of health and wellness at the Colorado Department of Education.
+Sarah Mathew is the director of the Office of Health and Wellness at the Colorado Department of Education.
 In the Health and Wellness unit she oversees many statewide grant funded initiatives addressing Mental/Behavioral Health, Suicide Education, Trauma Informed Schools, School Health Professionals, Project AWARE, Physical Education and Active Living, Healthy Eating and School Nutrition Programs, School Medicaid Programs, Traumatic Brain Injury Program, Comprehensive Human Sexuality, and the Comprehensive Health and PE Standards implementation Program.
 Sarah also works in collaboration with other state agencies to implement the Healthy Kids Colorado Survey and SMART Source data collection efforts.

 In the past, Sarah served as a Public Health Advisor with the U.S. Dept. of Health and Human Services, and as a Coordinated School Health Specialist with the School District of Philadelphia.

 Alex Mays is the senior national program director at Healthy Schools Campaign, a Chicago based nonprofit with a mission to advocate for policies and programs that allow all students and staff to learn and work in a healthy school environment.
 Currently, Alex leads Healthy Schools Campaign’s work to increase access to school health services through Medicaid reimbursement and works with states and school districts across the country working to expand their school Medicaid programs.
 She also oversees Healthy Schools Campaign’s efforts to support student health and school wellness through implementation of the nation’s K-12 education law, the Every Student Succeeds Act.